prettier/prettier/docs/cli.md

 :::info

-Plugin identity is included in cache keys using a hybrid approach:
+Plugin identity is included in cache keys when plugins export a `meta` object with `name` and `version` properties.
+Plugins without metadata are considered the same across different versions, which may lead to stale cache issues.
-1. **Explicit metadata**: When plugins export `prettierPluginMeta` with name/version
-2. **Package.json fallback**: When plugins don't have metadata, Prettier reads their package.json for name/version
-3. **Legacy behavior**: For plugins without either, cache behavior remains unchanged for backward compatibility

-We recommend that plugin authors add explicit metadata for the fastest and most reliable cache invalidation.
+We recommend that plugin authors add explicit metadata for proper cache invalidation.

 :::